Sase Narain: Early life

-Sase Narain was born in Pouderoyen, Essequibo Islands-West Demerara, British Guiana, and attended the Modern Educational Institute in Georgetown.
+Sase Narain grew up in Pouderoyen, Essequibo Islands-West Demerara, British Guiana, and attended the Modern Educational Institute in Georgetown.
 After finishing high school, he went to the United Kingdom to study law.
 In 1957, he graduated from the City Law School in London.

 When he returned to Guyana, Narain became the President of the Sanatan Dharma Maha Sabha.

 Speaker of the National Assembly

 In 1991, Narain became the first Speaker of Guyana’s National Assembly to expel a Member of Parliament after Minister of Agriculture Isahak Basir threw a drinking glass at Narain.

 Later career

 After leaving the National Assembly, Narain resumed his law practice.
 He retired in 2012.

 Death

 Narain died on 25 August 2020 in Queenstown, Georgetown at the age of 95.
 Former Prime Minister Hamilton Green praised him for "his candor and his wisdom".